 Continuing and Professional Education does not award transfer credit for its noncredit certificate programs.

-Course Waiver Policy
+Course Waiver and Substitution Policy

 Continuing and Professional Education will waive a maximum of one required course in a certificate program for a student who has earned a grade of C or higher in an equivalent course completed at an institution of higher education recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or comparable international agency for non-U.S. institutions.
-Student will be required to submit a transcript for review.
+Students will be required to submit a transcript for review.

 If a course waiver is approved, the student must take a substitute elective course in place of the waived course.